michaelforney/swc/README.md

 * [wld](http://github.com/michaelforney/wld)
 * linux\[>=3.12\] (for EVIOCREVOKE)

-For input hotplugging support, the following is also required:
+For input hotplugging and touchpad support, the following is also required:
+* libinput
 * libudev

 For XWayland support, the following are also required: